MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/azure-ad-configuration.md

   - Require Azure AD MFA before the user can create a new password with Self-Service Password Reset to remediate their risk.
 - Configure the sign-in risk policy to require Azure AD multifactor authentication when sign-in risk level is medium or high.

-## Enforce - sign in and user risk policies
+## Enforce - Sign-in and user risk policies

 N/A

-## Audit - sign in and user risk policies
+## Audit - Sign-in and user risk policies

+Use the following resources to audit user risk and investigate past risky users.

 - Audit [user risk](/azure/active-directory/identity-protection/howto-identity-protection-investigate-risk#risky-users) every three months.
 - Use the [investigation framework](/azure/active-directory/identity-protection/howto-identity-protection-investigate-risk#investigation-framework) to investigate users that have had risks, and the details about the detections and risk history.